Baja Fairy Duster: Charming Nonstop Bloomer

 Temperature

-Baja fairy duster should be grown in USDA Hardiness Zones 9 – 11.
+Baja fairy duster should be grown in USDA Hardiness Zones 9 to 11.
 It is extremely heat tolerant and is cold-hardy down to 20℉.
 While it’s considered evergreen, it’s normal for it to lose some leaves during extreme drought or cold.

 Sun Exposure